 Meet Rob.
-The latest edition to our team.
+The latest talented developer to join our team.

 Apparently not all that good at anything he enjoys, Rob loves to be creative.
 He finds drawing and playing the piano relaxing (as long as no-one’s watching) but wishes the outputs were a little more promising.
 As a child, he was a little more adept at playing computer games, and that’s where he first got interested in computers... immersed in a world that stemmed from a double-sided floppy disk holder.
 Before long, Rob discovered the wonders of programming, and finally a hobby he had a knack for.
 Lemmings and Monkey Island, we thank you.